Whistleblowing: Reporting Incidents of Fraud and Abuse

 - For employees only: please follow the additional means described in Human Resources policy on Whistleblowing.

-Concerns regarding harassment & discrimination may be reported directly to the Associate Director for Equity & Inclusion.
+Complaints or concerns regarding any form of discrimination (which also includes sexual harassment, sexual assault, dating/domestic violence and stalking) should be made directly to the Office for Equity & Inclusion and Title IX Coordinator Ryan Thompson.
+Policies, procedures, resources and contact information can be found at www.niagara.edu/oei.
 Student grievances of any sort may be reported per the Student Grievance Policy.
 NCAA violations may be reported to the Associate Director for Compliance.
 Grade appeal information is here; Academic Integrity violations may be reported or appealed here.
 Concerns regarding conflicts of interests may be addressed here.

 No individual who in good faith reports a violation or suspected violation shall suffer harassment, retaliation or adverse employment or academic or educational consequence.
 However, persons who abuse the complaint process with frivolous or knowingly false reports may be subject to discipline.